whitneyburton/portfolios/students/1701-back/jack_pincus/20170302-jack-pincus-m1.markdown

 ## Areas of Emphasis

-coding in ruby to create
+Coding in ruby to create IOT devices.

 ## Self-Assessment Scores